ljmerza/frigate_plate_recognizer/README.md

     - back_door
 ```

-See [here](https://guides.platerecognizer.com/docs/snapshot/getting-started/) on how to locally host Plate Recognizer.
+If no objects are speficied in the Frigate options, it will default to `[motorcycle, car, bus]`.

-If nn objects are speficied in the Frigate options, it will default to `[motorcycle, car, bus]`.
+If you have a custom model with Frigate+ then it's able to detect license plates via an event's attributes, you can set `frigate_plus` to `true` in your config to activate this feature.

 ### Running